 What is a CDS, or credit default swap?

-Billionaire investors like Bill Ackman have been in the news this year for hedging bets on the credit market via credit default swaps.
+Billionaire investors like Bill Ackman have been in the news for years for hedging bets on the credit market via credit default swaps.
 Before knowing how to buy a CDS for yourself, you need to know what one is.
 Let's start with the word "swap."
 In these terms, swapping is offsetting your own credit risk with that of another investor.

 Say someone wants to borrow from a lender, but their credit risk puts the lender in an unsavory position.
 The lender, who can be lending a few different types of assets, might choose to buy a CDS from a different investor.
 The risk is that the borrower could default, so the external investor agrees to reimburse the lender if that scenario ends up happening.